RSMap/RSMapPi/README.md

 ## Vehicle sound detector

 This module collect sound noise and try to identify vehicles.
+To start, run DataSender before VehicleAnalyzer because DataSender initializes TCP socket to receive connections.
+When it's ready to receive you should see *"Waint for VehicleAnalyzer on TCP socket at port 5000"*, after that you can run VehicleAnalyzer.py.

 ### Instructions for run